|

 ×

-BIO-212 Anatomy and Physiology II with LabAnatomy and Physiology II with Lab provides a survey of the structure and function of the human body with an emphasis on normal anatomy and physiology, and physiological processes of the following systems: endocrine, cardiovascular, lymphatic, immune, respiratory, digestive, urinary, and reproductive.
+BIO-2120 Anatomy and Physiology II with LabThis course provides a survey of the structure and function of the human body with an emphasis on normal anatomy and physiology and physiological processes of the following systems: endocrine, cardiovascular, lymphatic, immune, respiratory, digestive, urinary, and reproductive.
 The course includes overviews of development, genetics, and inheritance.
 Animal dissection is required.
+Advisory: Anatomy and Physiology II with Lab is a challenging, information-intensive course.
+Therefore, it is advisable to have successfully completed or have knowledge equivalent to BIO-2110: Anatomy and Physiology I with Lab.
 Note: This course has a lab kit requirement.
 Please check the syllabus for ordering instructions.
 Study Methods:

 Credits: 4 Preview the Online Syllabus | Anatomy and Physiology II with Lab | 4 |